-

 - Delisting of a company from the stock exchange, or its conversion into a private company upon the cancellation of its registration with CVM.

-In any such events, the tender off will seek to guarantee the minority shareholders’ rights, being the relevant formal procedures and requirements subject to the Brazilian Corporations Law and the rules issued by CVM and B3.
+In any such events, the tender offer will seek to guarantee the minority shareholders’ rights, with the relevant formal procedures and requirements subject to the Brazilian Corporations Law and the rules issued by CVM and B3.

 -